wfragoso02/NextUp/README.md

 Because of AWS the speed of my app is alot faster.

 # Credit
-This app is inspired by the popular straming site [Netflix](https://netflix.com).
+This app is inspired by the popular streaming site [Netflix](https://netflix.com).